 The 10 Most Common Mobile App Development Questions Answered

-Mobile strategy, specifically mobile app development, is the first priority for many businesses.
+Mobile strategy, specifically mobile app development, is a priority for many businesses.
 Bringing an app to market requires substantial research and strategic planning.
-When you begin the process, there are a number of questions you need to consider.
+When you begin the process, there are several questions you need to consider.
 Understanding the following ten questions will help guide your decision-making process and determine the appropriate mobile strategy to achieve your goals.

 Is a mobile website good enough?